The Zoom Business Model: How does Zoom make money?

 - Competitors – BlueJeans | UberConference | Microsoft Teams | Cisco Webex Teams | Google Hangouts

-The workplace demographics is changing.
+The workplace demographics are changing.
 Millennials make up 35% of the U.S. workforce.
-This demographic highly values flexibility and agility in their work environment, and expect technology to meet their needs and work seamlessly.
-Moreover, organizations are becoming increasingly distributed, partly because of the advancement in Mobile and cloud technologies and ubiquitous network connectivity and for the most part because of COVID-19.
+This demographic highly values flexibility and agility in their work environment and expect technology to work seamlessly and meet their needs.

 In these times of remote working and social distancing due to COVID-19, the way people work is rapidly changing.
-Videoconferencing apps have become the go to apps for us to communicate with our coworkers, family and friends and for us to have some semblance of a social life.
+Videoconferencing apps have become the go-to apps for us to communicate with our coworkers, family and friends and have some semblance of social life.

 Organizations must evolve their approach to communication and collaboration in response to the changing trends.
-Zoom is one such communication and collaboration solution which has proved to be reliable without compromising quality, easy to use, easy to deploy, scalable, easily integrated, flexible and provides an attractive return on investment.
+Zoom is one such communication and collaboration solution that has proved reliable without compromising quality, easy to use, easy to deploy, scalable, easily integrated, flexible and provides an attractive return on investment.

 How does Zoom work?

 You can use Zoom to make video calls on your smartphone, desktop or tablet.
-Zoom is available as a desktop app for Windows and macOS and there are apps for Zoom available on the App Store as well as in the Google Play Store.
-It is also available as Chrome and Firefox browser extensions and as an Outlook plugin, which makes it completely hassle free to join video meetings through Zoom.
+Zoom is available as a desktop app for Windows and macOS, and there are apps for Zoom available on the App Store and the Google Play Store.
+It is also available as Chrome and Firefox browser extensions and as an Outlook plugin, making it entirely hassle-free to join video meetings through Zoom.

-With Zoom Meetings you can easily schedule a meeting, join a meeting or host a meeting.
-You can have one-on-one meetings or group meetings.
-Zoom allows you to share your screen, mute/unmute your mic, start/stop video, invite others to the meeting, record your meeting, live chat during the meeting and change your screen name as well.
-In addition, you can create polls, broadcast Facebook live and much more.
+Zoom allows you to share your screen, mute/unmute your mic, start/stop the video, invite others to the meeting, record your session, live chat during the meeting and change your screen name as well.
+Also, you can create polls, broadcast Facebook live and much more.